Understanding People Search Services in England

 General Search Engines

-Google and other major search engines provide robust people-finding features including:
+Google and other major search engines provide people-finding features including:

 - Location-specific filters (Specify a city, state, or zip code to narrow search results to people residing in a particular area.
 Some locators allow you to search within a radius of a location.)